shuLhan/asciidoctor-go/README.md

 ## Not supported

-The following markup will not supported because its functionality is duplicate with others markup,
+The following markup will not supported because its functionality is duplicate with others markup or not secure,

 * 14. Header
   * 14.4.
 Subtitle partitioning.
-Reason: duplicate with 14.1.2 the "Main: sub" format
+    Rationale: duplicate with 14.1.2 the "Main: sub" format

 * 23. Tables
   * 23.10.
 Nested tables.
-Reason: nested table is not a good way to present information.
+    Rationale: nested table is not a good way to present information.
 Never should it be.
   * Using different cell separator

+* 28. Include Directive
+  * 28.6.
+Select Portions of a Document to Include.
+    Rationale: the parser would need to know the language to be included and parse the whole source code to check for comments and tags.
+  * 28.8.
+Include Content from a URI.
+    Rationale: security and unreliable network connections.
+  * 28.9.
+Caching URI Content